 Phnom Penh Hotels

 We stayed in three different hotels during our stay, at three different budget levels.

-How To Get To Phnom Penh
+How to Get to Phnom Penh

 I had hoped I would like Phnom Penh and I did.
-There were, of course, some sad times during our stay, but I left feeling that I had really got to know the city and I would 100% recommend friends to visit and spend a few days there.
+There were, of course, some sad times during our stay, but I left feeling that I had really gotten to know the city and I would 100% recommend friends to visit and spend a few days there.

 Travelling to Cambodia?
 Check out our guide to Southern Cambodia here.